Bassist, record producer and songwriter, Colin Bass has worked in a wide range of musical fields with a diverse range of international artists.

 Since October 2012 he has been living on the Snowdonia borders in North Wales where he runs Wild End Studio.
 He was co-producer of the album 'Tincian' by the genre-busting Welsh roots band 9Bach, with recording and mixing taking place at Wild End Studio.
 The album was released on Real World Records in May 2014 and won the Best Album of the Year at the 2015 BBC Radio 3 Folk Awards.

-In 2015 he released his third solo album, 'At Wild End', financed entirely by a successful crowd-funding campaign.
-An intentionally eclectic look back at some of the contrasting styles of music Colin Bass has been involved with through his career.
+In 2015 he released his third Colin Bass solo album, 'At Wild End', financed entirely by a successful crowd-funding campaign.
+An intentionally eclectic look back at some of the contrasting styles of music he has been involved with through his career.
 That same year saw another Camel tour of Europe with the band headlining some major Progressive Rock festivals.

 Productions for other artists have continued apace.
 In 2016 he travelled to Helsinki to work with Finnish kantele player/singer/songwriter, Maija Kauhanen and Wild End Studio was the venue for recording and mixing sessions for the second solo album by Etran Finatawa front-man Alhousseini Anivolla.
 Both these albums were released in April 2017.
 2016 saw Camel undertake a tour in Japan.
 The DVD 'Ichigo Ichie', recorded live in Tokyo was also released in 2017.